 Most, if not all Small Business Owners have been conditioned to think this is

-this same pathetic Marketing formula … including the Fortune 500 types …
+same pathetic Marketing formula … including the Fortune 500 types … As human

-As human beings, we’re all after just one thing when we buy something …
+beings, we’re all after just one thing when we buy something … the best deal!

 when you use platitudes and jargon throughout your Marketing, there’s absolutely

 no way to tell who is actually offering the best deal … Everyone says they have the

 lowest prices, the highest quality and the best rates … So, who do you believe?